 There is no good reason to struggle with unmanaged IBS because help is available.
 Simple yet powerful remedies include anti-inflammatory diets, healthy lifestyle changes, and gut-healing probiotics you can easily incorporate into your everyday life.
 Herbal supplements can help to balance female hormones.
 Other more advanced treatments are available for those patients who need them.

-If you need professional medical advice, Austin Functional Medicine has a dedicated team of functional medicine doctors and a nutrition coach that can help you resolve IBS symptoms and hormonal imbalances.
+If you need professional medical advice, Austin Functional Health has a dedicated team of functional health providers and a nutrition coach that can help you resolve IBS symptoms and hormonal imbalances.
 If you’re looking to treat the root cause of your health issues and want to improve your quality of life, book a consultation to learn more.